-A vegan pesto pasta salad recipe that checks all the boxes.
-It's easy, customizable, and requires minimal cooking on hot summer days.
-Plus, it won't go bad on you at the family barbecue.
+A vegan pesto pasta salad recipe that's easy, customizable, and requires minimal cooking for hot summer days.
+Plus, it won't go bad on you at the family barbecue!

 Summer is here, and gatherings are back on.
 That means you're going to need to bring something to share with those family and friends you haven't seen so much of lately.
 And since it’s been a while, it better be good.

 Pasta salad is a classic American side dish, and I have to say, I've never really cared for it.
 Many pasta salads are full of mayonnaise and other things I find weird, like black olives.
 Even worse is when someone dumps in a can of tuna.
 Then it all sits out in the sun at barbecue like a stinking fly beacon.

 I'm finally ready to give pasta salad another chance.
 Of course, in a completely different way.
 For me, the key to a decent pasta salad (or most cooking, really) is incorporating freshness, texture, and flavor.
 Because pasta is bland on its own, you need to build in components with character and interest.

 - red onion and bell pepper for fresh vegetables

 - sundried tomatoes for flavor and complexity

 - arugula, cashews, nutritional yeast, and garlic for making the pesto